-The Erie Philharmonic Chorus is an ensemble of diligent and dedicated volunteer singers providing excellent choral-orchestral performances to enrich the cultural life of our community and region.
+The Erie Philharmonic Chorus, under the new leadership of Thomas Brooks, is an ensemble of diligent and dedicated volunteer singers providing excellent choral-orchestral performances to enrich the cultural life of our community and region.

 We are equally at home with the canon of choral masterworks and more contemporary and lighter selections, and the Chorus regularly appears on both the Symphonic Series and Pops Series of the Erie Philharmonic.
 Recent performances include Orff's "Carmina Burana," tribute concerts to both Michael Jackson and Queen, Mozart's "Requiem" and Vaughan Williams' "Dona Nobis Pacem."